What we do

 ADPH North East takes collective responsibility for the continual improvement of local public health outcomes across the sector, in line with the ADPH UK model for improvement.

-ADPH North East works with ADPH UK using SLI approaches in relation to nationally identified priorities, the national priorities for 2022/23 were Suicide Prevention, and Vaccine Engagement.
+ADPH North East works with ADPH UK using practice improvement approaches in relation to nationally identified projects, the current national projects can be found here.

-In addition to the national SLI priorities ADPH North East, have worked together using the six Marmot principles to identify priorities for reducing health inequalities by:
+In addition to the national projects ADPH North East, have worked together with using the 8 Marmot principles to identify priorities for reducing health inequalities by:

 - giving every child the best start in life